cqjtumathai/HUIR/README.md

 ## Acknowledgement

-This code is developed based on the implementation of [MENTOR](https://github.com/Jinfeng-Xu/MENTOR).
-We sincerely thank the authors of MENTOR for their excellent work and for making their code publicly available, which provides an important foundation for this project.
+This code is developed based on the implementation of [RecDiff](https://github.com/HKUDS/RecDiff).
+We sincerely thank the authors of RecDiff for their excellent work and for making their code publicly available, which provides an important foundation for this project.